Skip to main content

 Carl Reinecke's concerto also belongs to the Romantic era, even if it was written in the early 1900s - a time when signs of change were already on the horizon.
 Debussy had discovered the potential of the instrument’s mellow lower register in his Prélude à L’après-midi d’un faune in 1894, almost two decades before Stravinsky would exploit this sound to the full in The Rite of Spring’s eerie processions.

 The renaissance of the flute may have begun in France, but its popularity soon spread far and wide, helped by the rise of virtuoso players such as Jean-Pierre Rampal, James Galway and (more recently) Emmanuel Pahud.
 This has resulted in an abundance of new concertos, with our players identifying key works in almost every decade since.
-Starting with Nielsen and Ibert in the interwar period, we then have pairs of concertos by Jolivet (both personal favourites of Marta’s), Arnold and Weinberg before better-known composers entered the fray in the 1970s and 80s.
+Starting with Nielsen and Ibert in the interwar period, we then have pairs of concertos by Jolivet (both personal favourites of Marta’s), Arnold and Weinberg before better-known composers enter the fray in the 1970s and 80s.
 Rodrigo’s Concierto Pastoral, Bernstein’s “very idiomatic” Halil and Takemitsu’s I Hear the Water Dreaming (“which transports you […] to a completely different universe of sounds”) are all works Marta wishes were better known, while André sets his sights slightly later with Liebermann and Penderecki, whose concertos were both written in 1992.
 Jumping ahead almost to the present day, Behzad Ranjbaran's 2013 Flute Concerto pays tribute to the ney, a bamboo flute from his native Persia, enriching the instrument's solo repertoire with sounds of a culture still rarely heard in the classical sphere.

 Marta Gómez plays the flute among the SCO desks